Andrew Feldmár

-Andrew Feldmár (Feldmár András; born 28 October 1940, in Budapest) is a Hungarian born psychotherapist living in Canada.
+Andrew Feldmár (Feldmár András; born 28 October 1940, in Budapest) is a Hungarian-born psychotherapist living in Canada.
 He is most known as the Hungarian follower of R. D. Laing, the Scottish psychiatrist who was one of the leading figures of the counterculture of the 1960s.
 Laing, who later became his friend, was his teacher and therapist first.
 Following his mentor, Feldmár practices and popularizes a form of radical psychotherapy, where the main goal of the therapist is to engage in a real, spontaneous and honest relationship with the patient.
 This approach is based on the findings of research on interpersonal phenomenology, spiritual emergency, the anthropology of healing, existential psychotherapy and community therapy.
 Feldmár rejects the labelling of human suffering, and therefore distances himself from the mainstream forms of psychiatry and psychotherapy which are based on the concept of mental illness.
-He has published many books in Hungarian, he lectures, teaches, provides supervision and therapy internationally, he has worked as a psychotherapist with over 52 years of experience, having spent more than 100,000 hours in psychotherapy with clients.
+He has published many books in Hungarian, and he lectures, teaches, and provides supervision and therapy internationally, he has worked as a psychotherapist with over 52 years of experience, having spent more than 100,000 hours in psychotherapy with clients.
 He has been noticeably successful treating psychotic patients.
 He is a well-known expert in psychedelic-assisted psychotherapy.

 Biography

 Andrew Feldmár was born in Budapest, Hungary in 1940 in a non-religious Jewish family.
 When he was 3 and a half years old his mother was taken to Auschwitz, his father to a labor camp, and his grandmother to the Budapest ghetto.
 However, his father managed to arrange for a young Catholic woman to take the young Andrew.
-For a year and a half he was living with the woman called Irén Igaz (in Hungarian her last name means righteous) and her kids.
+For a year and a half he was living with a woman named Irén Igaz (in Hungarian her last name means ‘true, truthful, righteous’) and her kids.
 To protect him, he had to be called by a different name.
 His relatives came back around 1945.
 After the defeat of the 1956 revolution, at the age of 16 he immigrated to Canada alone.

 Feldmár holds an Honours BA in mathematics, physics and chemistry from the University of Toronto, as well as an MA in psychology from the University of Western Ontario.
 He is an Honorary Life Member of the Canadian Psychological Association.
-Feldmár is married, he has a daughter and a son.
+Feldmár is married; he has a daughter and a son.